OpenMedFr/desiderata/README.md

-With such plain text versions at their disposal, scholars can use the texts within the scope of their advanced research questions (digital editions, text mining, NLP, entity extraction, etc.).
+With such plain text versions at their disposal, scholars can use the texts within the scope of their advanced research questions (digital editions, text mining, NLP, alignment, entity extraction, etc.).

 An obvious place for us to begin is with the [Société des anciens textes français](https://en.wikipedia.org/wiki/Soci%C3%A9t%C3%A9_des_anciens_textes_fran%C3%A7ais), a series which contains some 90+ texts published before the 1920s, that is, that are in the public domain and have already been digitized.